 4. BUMPERS: You have three options for bumpers which is as follows:

 A. You may run a factory OEM automotive bumper.
 No seam welding of bumpers, ends may be cut for clearance but must remain open.

 B. You may run a SMW or comparable aftermarket bumper, no homemade bumpers allowed.
 Call with questions.

-C. You may run a single piece of 4x4x1/4” square tubing, it must remain flat and no modifications to the tubing will be allowed.
+C. You may run a single piece of 4x4x1/4” square tubing on the front and/or the back, it must remain flat and no modifications to the tubing will be allowed.
 Ends must remain open.
-Tubing bumpers must only be used on the front.

-H. You must 9 wire or chain from bumper to sheet metal only on both front and rear of vehicle, two spots per bumper max. this is to keep the bumper on the car, it is not intended to strengthen the vehicle is any way, abuse it and loose it.
+H. You may 9 wire or chain from the bumper to sheet metal only on both front and the rear of the vehicle, two spots per bumper max.
+This is to keep the bumper on the car, it is not intended to strengthen the vehicle in any way, abuse it and lose it.

 7. Rear frame rails may be notched or dimple to allow trunk to bend.
 No other frame modifications allowed.

 8. You must maintain a 1” gap minimum between the body and the frame.
 No STEEL spacers

 may be utilized between sub/k frames.
 All Body mount BOLTS may be changed but must utilize the factory body retaining nut.
 You may replace up to 4 body mounts using ½” dia.
 6” long bolts with 3”x3” washers, bolt may only pass through one layer of the frame and must maintain a 1” gap minimum between body and frame.
 Beds must be secured to the cab in a maximum of 8 places, ½” bolt with 3” washers max or 6x6” plates welded to the cab and bed.
 You may use the combination of the two so long that you do not exceed 8 mounting spots.

 9. Core support mount may be changed in addition to your 4 body mounts; maximum core